-Turns out The Correspondent isn’t opening a U.S. newsroom after all
+Turns out The Correspondent isn’t opening a US newsroom after all

 We’ve closed our campaign office in NYC, and we have decided that we won’t open a newsroom in the US for now.
 We don’t aim to be a national US news organization (we have founding members from more than 130 countries around the world!) but instead want to cover the greatest challenges of our time from a global perspective — in English.
 For that vision, Amsterdam is as a great place to start.

 So was this the plan all along?
-In an interview with NiemanLab, Editor in Chief Rob Wijnberg argued that this is consistent what The Correspondent team promised in the campaign: “We’re setting up in English language, and we’re going to hire U.S.-based journalists as well.”
+In an interview with NiemanLab, Editor-in-Chief Rob Wijnberg argued that this is consistent with what The Correspondent team promised in the campaign: “We’re setting up in English language, and we’re going to hire U.S.-based journalists as well.”

 He went on to say that the team “never really talked about setting up an office” in the United States.
 Still, he acknowledged that it was a U.S.-centric campaign, with Wijnberg and Pfauth spending most of their time in New York, reaching out to U.S. journalists to write about the campaign and recruiting other journalists and pundits to serve as “ambassadors.”

-“So it got interpreted by a lot of media who wrote about us as, ‘They’re launching in the U.S.,'” Wijnberg said.
+“So it got interpreted by a lot of media who wrote about us as, ‘They’re launching in the U.S.,’ ” Wijnberg said.
 “Which is pretty much 80 percent true, in the sense that we are going to have English-language correspondents in the U.S. — just not only in the U.S. And we never promised — or never said, because that’s not our model — to have, to cover the United States or anything.”

 So I thought: Okay, that makes sense.
 I must have misunderstood what Pfauth was telling me.

-Note: Update: Jay Rosen, who is advising The Correspondent, has written a post in which he acknowledged that the company “screwed up its communications with members.”